buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 ```

 Please note that the various codelist categories can have varying degree of volatility, some are fairly static others change often or are strongly context dependent.
 The static code lists are often associated with reference data from mature frameworks such as scientific unit of measures and currencies.
 For these static code lists, the SDMX – Statistical Working Group (SWG) will manage and publish the appropriate cross-domain code lists.
-The more dynamic code lists include categories that frequently change over time, and from one domain to the ohter requiring additions to reflect particularities in statistical data products.
-Examples of dynamic code lists include derived units of measure, percentages, and factors of.
+The more dynamic code lists include categories that frequently change over time, and from one domain to the other require additions to reflect particularities in statistical data products.
+Examples of dynamic code lists include derived units of measure, percentages, and factors.
 For these dynamic code lists, the management responsibilities will lie with the various business domains, however it is recommended to adopt the coding patterns described in the guidelines to maintain broad convergence.